List of speakers of the Goa Legislative Assembly: Qualifications required

 The speaker of the West Bengal Vidhan Sabha has to be an MLA.

 To become the speaker of the West Bengal Vidhan Sabha, a person must be a citizen of India, not less than 25 years of age.
 He should be mentally sound and should not be bankrupt.
 He should also state an affidavit that there are no criminal procedures against him.

 The speaker is elected by other members of the Vidhan Sabha and is responsible for the conduct of business of the body.
 A deputy speaker to also elected to preside during the speaker's absence.
 The speaker acts as a neutral judge and manages all debates and discussions in the Assembly.

 The speaker can also initiate a motion of no confidence against the government in the state.
 If it is passed by a majority vote, then the chief minister and his council of ministers must collectively resign.

 The speaker is supposed to resign from his original party because as a speaker, he has to remain impartial.

+Deputy Speaker

+The Deputy Speaker of the Goa Legislative Assembly is the second-highest-ranking officer of the Goa Legislative Assembly.
+The Deputy Speaker presides over the house in the absence of the Speaker.

+As of January 2026, Joshua De Souza of the Bharatiya Janata Party serves as the Deputy Speaker, having assumed office on 22 July 2022.

+List of Deputy Speakers

+The following is a chronological list of Deputy Speakers of the Goa Legislative Assembly: